Chicago/design.chicago.gov/page.md

 ## City of Chicago Employees

+Our [City of Chicago internal style guide is available online](https://cityofchicago.frontify.com/hub/2).
+Check it out!

 Interested in using this work in a technology project today?
 Have questions?
 We're here to help.

 Email design.system at cityofchicago.org to connect.

 ## Developers